 The Road Commission offers all its employees a deferred compensation plan created in accordance with the Internal Revenue Code (IRC), Section 457.
 The assets of the plans were held in trust (custodial account or annuity contract) as described in IRC Section 457 (g) for the exclusive benefit of the participants (employees) and their beneficiaries.
 The custodian thereof for the exclusive benefit of the participants holds the custodial account for the beneficiaries of this plan, and the assets may not be diverted to any other use.
 The administrators are agents of the employer (Allegan County Road Commission) for the purposes of providing direction to the custodian of the custodial account from time to time for the investment of the funds held in the account, transfer of assets to or from the account, and all other matters.
 In accordance with the provisions of GASB Statement No. 32, plan balances and activities are not reflected in the Road Commission's financial statements.
-The Road Commission contributed \$10 per pay period through October and then \$50 per pay period to each non-union employee.
-For the fiscal year 2020, 57 employees qualified for the benefit and \$73,650 was paid by the Road Commission.
+The Road Commission contributed \$50 per pay period to each hourly employee and \$100 per pay period to each salaried employee.
+For the fiscal year 2022, 66 employees qualified for the benefit and \$92,610 was paid by the Road Commission while the employees contributed \$195,966.